yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 - What's the difference between OS-level and app-level package managers?
 - How does Chainguard address application vs OS dependencies?
 - What does the `$PATH` variable do?
+- What is a binary file and how is it different from a normal text file?

 </details>